davidmalcolm/gcc-global-state/new-classes.rst

     virtual void gt_pch_nx_with_op (gt_pointer_operator op, void *cookie) = 0;
    };

+The above virtual functions should only be used for the case where inheritance is occurring (I'm only using this for pass instances) - the rest of the time the correct hooks for the types should be invoked directly, using overloaded `gt_` functions.

-There may be a need for base classes:
+There might be a need for base classes:

   * `gc_managed` : allocated in a gc heap, and can own GC-references